moq-wg/moq-transport/draft-lcurley-moq-transport.md

 * Error Code:
 Identifies an integer error code for announcement failure.

+* Reason Phrase Length:
+The length in bytes of the reason phrase.

 * Reason Phrase:
-Provides the reason for announcement error and `Reason Phrase Length` field carries its length.
+Provides the reason for the announcement error.

 ## GOAWAY {#message-goaway}
-The `GOAWAY` message is sent by the server to force the client to reconnect.
+The server sends a `GOAWAY` message to force the client to reconnect.
 This is useful for server maintenance or reassignments without severing the QUIC connection.
-The server MAY be a producer or consumer.
+The server can be a producer or a consumer.

 The server: